60-Minute Team Space

 You will be working as a team and in pairs.
 Two people will act as host and facilitator so that participants can forget about process and be fully present in the meeting.

-This protocol contains everything you’ll need to run a 60-minute Team Space
+This guide contains everything you’ll need to run a 60-minute Team Space

 It gives you clear instructions, right down to the script you can read to take you through the whole process